 There are three critical steps required to reduce the presence of viruses in our gardens.
 The first is to acquire clean stock whenever possible.
 The projects listed here target making clean stock more readily available.
 Second is to remove plants with virus from your garden.
 The testing projects listed here can help to do that in a rigorous way.
 An effective alternative is to remove and destroy plants with suspicious foliage (usually yellowing veins).
 “If in doubt, throw it out.”
 Finally, avoid transferring virus to clean plants.
 Procedures for disinfecting your tools are available in the “Understanding Virus in Dahlia” page on this website

 Free Testing for Vendors

-The program of open testing of sets of 30 or more samples for $10 per sample is available again.
-This approach has been used by our ADS member clubs to evaluate candidate plants for sale at auctions in the subsequent year.
+The program for the testing of sets of 30 or more samples for $10 per sample is available again this year.

-Please follow the instructions available below for submitting your samples.
+Please follow the instructions available here for submitting your samples.